jimdoescode/clip/README.md

 ```php
 class NewCommand implements \Clip\Command
 ```
-This Command interface has two methods that must be implemented:
+This Command interface has two methods that must be defined:

 The 'run' method which actually executes the command:
 ```php